mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 .. ipython:: python
     :okwarning:

-    a = build('B.Dice10')
+    aDice = build('B.Dice10')
-    qd(a)
+    qd(aDice)

-The argument in this case is passed through to the function ``Underwriter.build``, which first looks for ``B.Dice10`` in the knowledge.
+The argument in this case is passed through to the method :meth:`Underwriter.build`, which first looks for ``B.Dice10`` in the knowledge.
 If it fails, it tries to interpret its argument as a DecL program.

 The method :meth:`build.qshow` (quick show) searches the knowledge using a regex applied to the names, returning a dataframe of specifications.